prabodh1194/qwen-openai-agents/deployment/README.md

 - **Credentials**: Stored at `~/.qwen/oauth_creds.json` (mounted from S3)
 - **Stocks List**: Stored at `~/stocks/stocks_100` (mounted from S3)
 - **Outputs**: Saved to `outputs/` directory (mounted to S3)
-- **Scheduled Invoke**: Daily Lambda function that triggers analysis for all companies synchronously

 ## Deployment Steps